Can A Generator Damage A Refrigerator?

 Right Connection

 Never connect a generator directly to an electric outlet in your home using a power cord.
 Doing this will cause the power to back feed into the utility lines that run into the house.
-The back feed can be dangerous to an electrician who may come to restore power in the neighbourhood.
+The back feed can be dangerous to an electrician who may come to restore power in the neighborhood.

 Use Of Proper Power Cord

 A portable generator’s power is measured in watts while a power cord is measured in amps.
 You need to select a power cord that is compatible with the most powerful outlet on the generator.
 If the outlet has 50-amp, you need to buy a power cord that is also 50-amp.
-A heavy-duty cable that is less than 100-feet and at least 12-gauge is ideal.
+A heavy-duty cable that is less than 100 feet and at least 12 gauge is ideal.

 Powering The Appliances